robbue/jquery.scrollr/README.md

 ## Goals
 - Behave like your default scrollbar

-The scrolling speed you are used to and with the same functionality as your default scrollbar (except arrows, because they are just ugly)
+*The scrolling speed you are used to and with the same functionality as your default scrollbar (except arrows, because they are just ugly)*

-- No need for changes in your existing markup scrollr only adds a extra div for the magic to happen.
-There should be no effect for the rest of your design/layout if scrollr is enabled or not
+- No need for changes in your existing markup

+*scrollr only adds a extra div for the magic to happen.
+There should be no effect for the rest of your design/layout if scrollr is enabled or not*

 - Fast and lightweight (xkB js and css)

-By using requestAnimationFrame (and not listning to scrollbar position) (fallbacks to setTimeout for older browsers) we have a optimized loop, and the whole plugin is written to it's basic, but still be powerfull by settings and options
+*By using requestAnimationFrame (and not listning to scrollbar position) (fallbacks to setTimeout for older browsers) we have a optimized loop, and the whole plugin is written to it's basic, but still be powerfull by settings and options*

 - Customizable

-All styling is done by CSS after scrollr-classes
+*All styling is done by CSS after scrollr-classes*

 - Not to break anything

-If JavaScript is turned of it will fallback to the default scrollbras
+*If JavaScript is turned of it will fallback to the default scrollbar*

 ## Requirements
 jQuery 1.8.0 or higher